Juniva616/training/README.md

 # first-milestone
-this is my first project.
+this is a project for different learning purposes.